 - Consolidated data center spending per physical server (*)

-- Data center hardware/software as percentage of IT spending
+- Data center hardware/software spending as a percentage of IT spending

 - Data center hardware/software spending per user

-- Energy/utilities as percentage of IT spending (*)
+- Energy/utilities as a percentage of IT spending (*)

 - Energy/utilities spending per user